jappeace/methods-homework/cogniveProcessing/assignmentanwsers.md

 ## What can you do with an if-statement?
 if the statement behind the if is true than the program will go inside the block, if not it won't.
 If an else is present it will go there instead.

+# Multiple staircases
+## Why do you want to run more than one staircase of the same condition?
+To compare it against something